Webs of stars or how to triangulate free sums of point configurations: Every sum-triangulation triangulates the free sum

-\autoref{lemma:existence_of_separation} shows that choosing a pair of compatible web of stars is quite restrictive.
-The fact that web of stars are order preserving and map to \emph{strictly} star shaped balls are the main ingredients used in the proof.
-To make things a bit more clear: Starting with two triangulations $\triangle_P$ and $\triangle_Q$, every two cells belonging to the same triangulation can be separated by some hyperplane.
-But when constructing $\cT$, like in \autoref{cons:refine-triangulation}, the web of stars make sure that that something similar to \autoref{fig:two_line_crossing} cannot happen.
-Meaning, that we can always orient the two separating hyperplanes in the ``same'' way, in the sense that $\sigma_P \in \triangle_P$ and $\sigma_Q\in \triangle_Q$ do always end up in the same half space with respect to the origin and some other cell $\tau \in \cT$.
-It can be seen as a consequence or an extension of \autoref{lemma:if_prec_then_not_succ}.

-With this fact we have all ingredients together to prove the intersection property of $\cT$.
-The idea is to use the two separating hyperplanes from \autoref{lemma:existence_of_separation} and using that everything is oriented properly, to construct a ``big'' hyperplane which separates $\sigma, \tau \in \cT$.
+We now have all the ingredients together to prove the intersection property of $\cT$.
+The idea is to use the two separating hyperplanes from \autoref{lemma:existence_of_separation} and the fact that everything is oriented properly, to construct a ``big'' hyperplane which separates $\sigma, \tau \in \cT$.

 \begin{proposition} Any two cells in $\cT$ intersect in a common face. \end{proposition} \begin{proof} Let $\sigma=\sigma_P\oplus\sigma_Q$ and $\tau=\tau_P\oplus\tau_Q$ be two simplices in $\cT$.

 If $\sigma=\tau$ there is nothing to show.